Transition Amplitudes in 3D Quantum Gravity: Boundaries and Holography in the Coloured Boulatov Model: Introduction

 Finally, in Section \ref{SectionV:LeadingOrder}, we show that the leading order contribution to the transition amplitude of some spherical boundary graph, when restricted to manifolds, is given by certain graphs representing the closed $3$-balls.
 We show that these graphs generalize the melonic graphs from the large $N$ limit of coloured tensor models, in the sense that they are exactly those graphs for which a suitable generalization of the Gurau degree to open graphs vanishes.

-In the appendix of this paper, the reader can find a short discussion of simplicial complexes, PL-manifolds and pseudomanifolds in Appendix \ref{AppendixA:PseudoManifolds} in order to introduce the terminology used throughout the present paper.
-We give some further details on the topology of coloured graphs with non-empty boundary by reviewing general existence theorems of crystallization theory and by discussing a connected sum operation in Appendix \ref{AppendixB:CryTheo}.
+In Appendix \ref{AppendixA:PseudoManifolds}, the reader can find a short discussion of pseudomanifolds and an overview of the terminology used for simplicial complexes.
+Furthermore, we give some further details on the topology of coloured graphs with non-empty boundaries by reviewing general existence theorems of crystallization theory and by discussing a connected sum operation in Appendix \ref{AppendixB:CryTheo}.
 Appendix \ref{AppendixC:SolidTorusGraphs} contains instead a derivation of a family of open coloured graphs representing the solid torus.